intelligentautomation/proteus/README.md

 ### Requirements

-Proteus has been tested with JDK6, JDK7 and Eclipse 3.7.x. (_Indigo_).
-To [build](#building) Proteus for multiple platforms (e.g. Mac OS X, Linux and Windows), the Eclipse installation needs to have the [Delta pack](#delta-pack) installed.
+Proteus has been tested with JDK6, JDK7 and Eclipse RCP 3.7.x. (_Indigo_).
+The build also requires [Ant](http://ant.apache.org/ "Ant") to be installed on you computer and to be available on your path.

+To [build](#building) Proteus for multiple platforms (e.g. Mac OS X, Linux and Windows), the Eclipse target installation needs to have the [Delta pack](#delta-pack) installed.
 The Delta pack contains platform-specific bundles and executables for multiple platforms.
 By default an Eclipse RCP installation only contains bundles for the specific platform it will run on.

 #### Delta pack

 The Delta pack is specific to each Eclipse version.
 The Delta pack for Eclipse 3.7.2, for example, can be found [here](http://download.eclipse.org/eclipse/downloads/drops/R-3.7.2-201202080800/).

-Unpack the downloaded Delta pack into the Eclipse installation with the same version.
+Unpack the downloaded Delta pack into the target Eclipse installation with the same version.
 This will make platform-specific bundles available so that builds for multiple platforms can be produced on a single platform.

 ### Building